blue water at blue heart

 Where is Blue Heart Springs?

-The springs are located on the Snake River near Wendell and Twin Falls, Idaho, in the Thousand Springs Reserve area.
-They are just past Box Canyon Springs and somewhat close to Ritter Island.
-The only way to get to the springs is by waterway, and most people opt for kayaks, canoes, SUP, or boat.
+Blue Heart Springs is located on the Snake River near Wendell and 45 minutes from Twin Falls, Idaho, in Hagerman Valley’s Thousand Springs Reserve area.
+It is just past Box Canyon Springs and somewhat close to Ritter Island.
+The only way to get to Blue Heart is by waterway which makes the springs extra special.
+Most people opt for kayaks, canoes, SUP (stand up paddle board), or boat.

 kayaks to blue heart springs